QingyuanS/CSCI596-FinalProject/README.md

 (image from:ECMWF.int)<br />
 **What is the "big" problem？**<br />
 Learning how to use MPAS model to process regional precipitation<br />
+**Related to CSCI596**<br />
+- The model envovles MPI programing
+- The model running is based on GPU which is possible to accelerate the program **Goal**<br />
+Can Produce a reasonable regional precipitation field